-Since prostaglandins-E play an inhibitory role in hematopoiesis (Kurland and Moore, 1977), suppression of prostaglandin production by non-steroidal anti-inflammatory drugs (NSAIDs) has been widely explored in attempts to enhance haematopoiesis in myelosuppressive states (for review see Hofer and Pospíšil 2006).
-The undesirable side effects of the classical NSAIDs on the gastrointestinal tract represent the disadvantage of their use.
-Evidence that cyclooxygenase (COX) carrying out prostaglandin synthesis exists in two isoforms, i.e. COX-1, which is expressed constitutively in various tissues and whose inhibition is responsible for the side effects, and COX-2, which is inducible and responsible for prostaglandin production under inflammatory states, led to the development of new drugs inhibiting selectively COX-2 and exhibiting a low incidence of gastrointestinal side effects

-(Frölich 1977; Crofford et al. 2000).
-We have found recently that a representative of these drugs, meloxicam, stimulates hematopoiesis in sublethally irradiated mice and retains thus this favorable activity of the classical NSAIDs (Hofer et al. 2006).
+M. Hofer, Laboratory of Experimental Hematology, Institute of Biophysics, Academy of Sciences of the Czech Republic, Královopolská 135, CZ-61265 Brno, Czech Republic.
+E-mail: hofer@ibp.cz prostaglandin production non-steroidal by antiinflammatory drugs (NSAIDs) has been widely explored attempts enhance hematopoiesis in to in myelosuppressive states (for review see Hofer and Pospíšil 2006).
+The undesirable side effects of the classical NSAIDs on the gastrointestinal tract represent a disadvantage of their use.
+Evidence that cyclooxygenase (COX) carrying out prostaglandin synthesis exists in two isoforms, i.e. COX-1, which is expressed constitutively in various tissues and whose inhibition is responsible for the side effects, and COX-2, which is inducible and for prostaglandin responsible production under inflammatory states, led to the development of new drugs inhibiting selectively COX-2 and exhibiting a low incidence of gastrointestinal side effects (Frölich 1977, Crofford et al. 2000).
+We have recently found that a representative of these drugs, meloxicam, stimulates hematopoiesis in sublethally irradiated mice and thus retains this favorable activity of the classical NSAIDs (Hofer et al. 2006).
 The aim of the experiments presented here was to ascertain the relationship between the meloxicam action and the granulocyte colony-stimulating factor (G-CSF) inducing proliferation and differentiation effects in the granulocytic cell system and accelerating regeneration after radiation-induced myelosuppression (Welte et al. 1996, Patchen et al. 1990).
-Two important findings are presented: i) that meloxicam increases the serum levels of G-CSF, and ii) that meloxicam can be profitably combined with exogenously administered G-CSF.
-The model of radiation-induced myelosuppression in mice was employed.
-Counts of bone marrow hematopoietic progenitor cells were used to evaluate the investigated effects.
+Two important findings are presented: i) that meloxicam increases the serum levels of G-CSF, and ii) that meloxicam can be profitably combined with exogenously administered